“To buy or not to buy, that is the question.”

 A more modern approach — one where real-time analytics are crucial, latency factors are significant, and extracting and transforming large batches of data in bulk may be counterintuitive for business needs — is to have the ETL pipeline perform stream processing of data.
 A stream processing tool, such as Apache’s Spark or Kafka, is utilized to process data in-memory, greatly increasing the time data becomes actionable.

 While batch processing lets the data build up, stream processing renders the data more steadily accessible, spreading the processing over time.
 Batch processing is moving data in bulk, validating and cleaning the data, and then staging it in a database before loading the data to target tables within the data warehouse (an important check in the pipeline, making it easier to roll back if something goes wrong).
 Stream processing is moving data at speed, and should be viewed as preferable, perhaps mandatory, when the caliber of insight and value possible from touching data immediately decreases as the time component increases.
-There are some very powerful tools out there for either scenario, and it’s always a good idea to familiarize yourself with options.
+There are some very powerful tools out there for either scenario, and it’s always a good idea to familiarize yourself with ETL tool options.

 The DIY Decision Matrix